 NILCA: Marine/Land use planning and Project Review Process

-The Nunavik Inuit Land Claims Agreement (NILCA) was signed in 2006 by the governments of Canada and Nunavut and the Makivik Corporation, and came into effect in 2008.
+The Nunavik Inuit Land Claims Agreement (NILCA) was signed in 2006 by the Governments of Canada and Nunavut and the Makivvik and came into effect in 2008.
 It concerns specifically the use of lands and resources in the Nunavik Marine Region, including a part of James Bay, a part of Hudson Bay, a part of Hudson Strait, Ungava Bay and a part of northern Labrador.
-Articles 6 and 7 of the NILCA establish respectively land use planning and impact assessment mechanisms strictly for the offshore portion of Nunavik, known as the Nunavik Marine Region.
+Articles 6 and 7 of the NILCA establish respectively land use planning and impact assessment mechanisms for the offshore portion of Nunavik, known as the Nunavik Marine Region.

 Marine/Land Use Planning